 GRADUATION REVIEW BY INCREASING THE RATE OF HIGH SCHOOL REPORTS

-For the 2025 graduation exam, the Ministry of Education and Training plans to increase the average score of the 3-year high school transcript to 50% for the graduation exam.
-This is consistent with the assessment of students according to the new regulations on the assessment of middle school and high school students according to the 2018 General Education Program.
+For the 2025 graduation exam, the Ministry of Education and Training plans to increase the average score of the 3-year high school transcript to 50% of the graduation score.
+This is consistent with the assessment of students according to the new regulations on assessing middle school and high school students according to the 2018 General Education Program.
 Therefore, the high school graduation results also combine the process assessment (3 years of study) with the final assessment (final graduation exam).
-At the same time, the exam results ensure enough reliability and differentiation of students for universities and colleges to recruit.
+At the same time, the exam results ensure enough reliability and differentiation of students for universities and colleges to recruit students.

-However, in the spirit of autonomy, universities have been developing a diverse admission plan, including early admission based on academic records and competency assessment exams, with a trend of reducing the percentage of admission quotas based on graduation exam scores.
+However, in the spirit of autonomy, universities have been building a diverse admission plan with various methods, including early admission based on academic records and competency assessment exams, with a trend of reducing the percentage of admission quotas based on graduation exam scores.

 Diversifying admission methods helps schools have more choices of assessment criteria that are more suitable to the characteristics of the training profession.
 Students also have more options to suit their abilities and strengths.
-However, does this go against the policy of the Ministry of Education and Training to reduce widespread early admission, affecting the quality of general education and increasing admission quotas based on exam scores to ensure fairness for students in disadvantaged areas - who do not have the conditions to take the exam to assess their abilities?
+However, does this go against the policy of the Ministry of Education and Training to reduce widespread early admission, affecting the quality of general education and increasing admission quotas based on exam scores to ensure fairness for students in disadvantaged areas - without conditions to take competency assessment exams?

 SOLUTIONS FOR EARLY PREPARATION FOR THE 2025 EXAM